Start Your Florida Diminished Value Claim Review Here

 Don’t let the insurance company tell you.
 Ask The Experts at Collision Claim Associates, Inc. We are professional vehicle appraisers who will provide you with the documentation you need to get the compensation you’re entitled to.

 Do I have Diminished Value?
 Probably, if the vehicle has no previous or significant damage.
-To find out for sure fill out the form below.
+To find out for sure fill out the form above.

 How do I collect on Diminished Value?
 You can collect by providing the insurance company with a professionally prepared Diminished Value report!
 The extent of your diminished value report and the methodology will